 TIPS FOR YOGA BEGINNERS

-These classes are usually geared toward yoga newbies or, at the very least, should be able to provide pose modifications for those just starting out.
-Try connecting with the instructor before class to let them know you’re new to yoga and/or if you have any injuries.
-This can help remind them to provide extra cues in their class to help guide your new practice.
+Try connecting with the instructor before class to let them know you’re new to yoga, and if you have any injuries.
+Connecting with the instructor before class can help remind them to provide extra cues in their class to help guide and personalize your new practice.

 Give it three (or more) classes.